bas-ansible-roles-collection/system-firewall/README.md

 See [BARC-76](https://jira.ceh.ac.uk/browse/BARC-76) for further details.

 * It is not possible to change default firewall policies

 This is an intentional limitation.

-(too many differences between CentOS and Ubuntu).
+This ability, setting default actions for different types/sources of traffic, is not consistent across system firewall providers supported by this role. `ufw` on Ubuntu implements this using the concept of firewall *policies*, whereas `firewalld` on CentOS use a concept of *zones*.

+These implementations are different enough that there is no intuitive, or obvious, way for this role to support both.
+The defaults used for each implementation are considered to be reasonable for most situations.

+Where these default implements do need to be modified, this role will not interfere with any changes you may make.
+When managing firewall services for `firewalld` this role will use always use the default zone, as it is configured on each machine.
+By default this will be the *public* zone, but if different, another zone will be used instead.

 *This limitation is **not** considered to be significantly limiting, and a solution will not be actively pursued.
 Pull requests addressing this will be considered however.*

-See [BARC-]() for further details.
+See [BARC-77](https://jira.ceh.ac.uk/browse/BARC-77) for further details.

 * Managing ports is not supported, firewall services must be used

 This is an intentional limitation.

-(see BARC-69 for draft comments).
+This ensures that any firewall exceptions that are made have meta-data associated with them to explain what is being excepted and why.
+This allows others to, at a glance, and without consulting any project documentation for example, understand, broadly, the state of the system firewall.

+Meta-data in this case includes attributes such as the name of the service and a longer description.
+A firewall service definition will include this meta-data as well as details of the various port(s) that are needed (including multiple ports, port ranges and specific protocols if relevant).

+It is accepted that this limitation forces additional work in order to manage the system firewall using this role.
+However, in most cases, it is expected that other roles that need to make any firewall exceptions will create any firewall services, using templates to set custom port information for example.
+Where this is the case the impact of this limitation should be negligible.

+For some services, such as SSH, the raw port information would typically be enough information, however where a custom port is used for SSH, or for less common services, having this additional information aids in auditing and debugging scenarios immensely.

+Where this limitation is too great, it is possible to use the `ufw` and `firewalld` Ansible modules directly to allow any ports as needed outside of this role.
+Unless these exceptions conflict with a firewall service managed by this role, this role will not interfere with such exceptions.

 *This limitation is **not** considered to be significantly limiting, and a solution will not be actively pursued.
 Pull requests addressing this limitation will **not** be considered.*

-See [BARC-]() for further details.
+See [BARC-78](https://jira.ceh.ac.uk/browse/BARC-78) for further details.

 * This role does not support creating services

 This is an intentional limitation.

-(see BARC-69 for draft comments).
+It is assumed services for all system related services (such as SSH) will exist by default and so can simply be enabled or disabled by this role.

+This role will support enabling any pre-defined services that exist, but will not assist in creating or changing these services, except to enable or disable them.
+Other, package related, roles should enable/disable firewall services relevant to them, rather than this role.

+E.g. The `apache2` role will manage firewall services to enable HTTP (typically on port 80) and HTTPS (typically on port 443).
+Predefined firewall services typically include services for things like HTTP and HTTPS.
+Though this role could be used to enable/disable such services, it is recommended that this is done by roles that manage the services binding to these protocols (such as a web-server).
+This allows for non-conventional ports to be used as a web-server role can create a firewall service with the relevant ports specified (e.g. through Ansible templating).
+This approach also means the name of the web-server can be specified when inspecting firewall exceptions, which is more useful than a generic a generic name such as 'HTTP'.

 *This limitation is **not** considered to be significantly limiting, and a solution will not be actively pursued.
 Pull requests addressing this limitation will **not** be considered.*

-See [BARC-]() for further details.
+See [BARC-79](https://jira.ceh.ac.uk/browse/BARC-79) for further details.

-* Zones other than the 'public' zone for `firewalld` are not tested
+* Zones other than the default are not tested for `firewalld`

-(It is possible to specify another zone, but this is not covered by this roles tests currently as it's quite a lot of work to add (get rules for every zone and check)).
+This role does support using non-default zones when managing firewall services with `firewalld` on CentOS machines.
+However the tests ran as part of this role do not test this.

+As this only affects testing, and it is not expected non-default zones will be typically used by services managed by this role, this is not a high priority to add.

 *This limitation is **not** considered to be significantly limiting, and a solution will not be actively pursued.
 Pull requests addressing this will be considered however.*

-See [BARC-]() for further details.
+See [BARC-80](https://jira.ceh.ac.uk/browse/BARC-80) for further details.

 * The direction of firewall rules on Ubuntu are not tested

-(No information is given by `ufw status` to test against.)
+This role does support setting the direction for a firewall service with `ufw` on Ubuntu machines.
+However the tests ran as part of this role do not test this.

+This is because the `ufw status` command does not report the direction of a rule/service.
+It may be possible to interpret information from the underlying `iptables` rules but this has not yet been explored.

+As this only affects testing, this is not a high priority to add.
+Additional functional tests may be able to test this feature more broadly, though without specifically testing if the direction attribute is set correctly.

 *This limitation is **not** considered to be significantly limiting, and a solution will not be actively pursued.
 Pull requests addressing this will be considered however.*

-See [BARC-]() for further details.
+See [BARC-81](https://jira.ceh.ac.uk/browse/BARC-80) for further details.

 * *state_ufw* and *state_firewalld* take opposite arguments

-(I.e. state_firewalld asks if a rule should be present, state_ufw asks if a rule be deleted)
+I.e. The *state_firewalld* option checks if a service should be present, whereas the *state_ufw* option checks if a service should be deleted.
+This is obviously confusing and non-intuitive.

+This is a consequence of the arguments offered by the underlying `ufw` and `firewalld` Ansible modules used by this role.
+It appears these modules were developed without respect for each other, leading to this issue.

+A workaround for this issue would logically reverse the relevant option for either the `ufw` or `firewalld` modules, however I am not aware of ways to do this using Jinja2.
+As the arguments for both modules also require different valid values (*enabled* vs *yes*) it is not possible to use a consistent option for this either.

 *This limitation is considered to be significantly limiting, and a solution will be actively pursued.
 Pull requests addressing this will be considered however.*

-See [BARC-]() for further details.
+See [BARC-82](https://jira.ceh.ac.uk/browse/BARC-82) for further details.

 * For functional tests, there is no reliable way to test if ports are opened without a service listening on such ports

-(These tests do not current work correctly as netcat relies on something listening on each port being tested.
-I.e. It is not enough to simply open a port, a service has to listen on it, these tests are therefore disabled.
+These tests do not current work correctly when using {{netcat}}, as this relies on something listening on each port being tested.
+I.e. It is not enough just to open a port.
+Functional tests are therefore disabled.

-Functional tests therefore disabled.)
+These tests are considered important to ensuring this role is fit for purpose and achieves its stated objectives.

 *This limitation is considered to be significantly limiting, and a solution will be actively pursued.
 Pull requests addressing this will be considered however.*

-See [BARC-]() for further details.
+See [BARC-83](https://jira.ceh.ac.uk/browse/BARC-83) for further details.

-* For functional tests, there is a gap for services that should be non-contactable on both CentOS and Ubuntu
+* For functional tests, there is no test where a firewall service should be non-contactable on both CentOS and Ubuntu

+This is possible to add but preluded by the the ability to test if ports are opened at all.
+However the scenario this would cover is not expected to be commonly used, and is therefore a lower priority.

 *This limitation is **not** considered to be significantly limiting, and a solution will not be actively pursued.
 Pull requests addressing this will be considered however.*

-See [BARC-]() for further details.
+See [BARC-84](https://jira.ceh.ac.uk/browse/BARC-84) for further details.

-TODO: Review

 ## Usage